jainsoniya/Distribution-of-World-Wide-Exports-of-Medicines-in-2019/README.md

 1. Share in world exports (%): Share of each country in worldwide exports for 2019.
 There were 155 countries having zero share in exports.
 Thus, these countries were removed to reduce noise, thereby leaving 52 countries for accurate analysis.

-2. Market concentration of importing countries: It represents the distribution of market share of medicines among importers.
+2. Market concentration: It represents the distribution of medicines exported to various countries.
 The concentration index is ranged between 0 and 1.
 Higher index indicates that imports are focused in fewer countries whereas lower index indicates more fair distribution of market share among importers.

-For example, Denmark has 0.74 market concentration of importing countries.
+For example, Denmark has 0.74 market concentration.
 This mean Denmark exports medicines to fewer countries.
-On the contrary, Germany has 0.07 market concentration of importing countries.
+On the contrary, Germany has 0.07 market concentration.
 This means Germany exports its medicines to many countries, enabling its importers to have a fair market share of medicines.

 3. Exporters [ values]: Export Country names.